Paradoxxs/Paradoxxs.github.io/_pages/CTI.md

      Gathering, evaluating, and analyzing data related to the [Threat](Threat.md) with the goal to prevent the threat entirely or limit the damage caused.
 This is done by understanding the threat, what tool they use and how to mitigate them.

+### Cyber

+### Threat
+Threat is an actor is with capability and intent to hurt the target

+### Intelligence
+Collection and processing of information against an specific target or question and transforming in something actionable for the consumer.

+#### Shermen kent

+The father of western intelligence analysis, during the world war II he joined the *Office of Strategic service* (OSS), which would take become the CIA.
+During his time, he heavily focused on how to prefessionalize the analysis process instead of allowing rash decisions and judgement to take action. which is why he wrote the *Strategic intelligence for american world policy*

+##### Kent doctrine

+1. Focus on policymaker concerns
+2. Avoidance of personal policy agenda
+3. Intellectual rigor
+4. Conscious effort to avoid analytic biases
+5. Willingess to consider other judgements
+6. Systematic use of outsideexperts
+7. Colletive responsibility for judgement
+8. Effective communication of policy-support information and judgements
+9. Candid admission of mistakes

 ## Intelligence level

 - Tactical